apehkone/raspberrypi-k3s-playground/README.md

+# K3S with Raspberry PI #

+The purpose of this repository is to demonstrate how to setup Raspberry PI 4 with K3S and then import the cluster to Rancher.

 ## Prepare Raspberry PI for K3S ##

 1) Download a 64 bit version of Raspberry PI OS.
 It's still in beta stage, but can be downloaded here: https://downloads.raspberrypi.org/raspios_arm64/images/